Dr. Yi Charlie Chen

 Professor of Biology

-Dr. Chen has published over 56 different papers and book chapters in a wide range of scientific journals and books.
+Dr. Chen has published over 70 different papers and book chapters in a wide range of scientific journals and books.
 In collaboration with professors at West Virginia University and Marshall University, Dr. Chen is currently working on molecular biology of cancer research.
 His research has focused on the inhibition of anti-cancer drugs, especially natural compounds, on angiogenesis: the growth of blood vessels that provide nutrients to cancer cells and are essential for tumor growth.
-The natural compounds Dr. Chen is currently studying include kaempferol, theaflavin, nobiletin, baicalin, baicalein, gallic acid, galangin, myricetin from plants, and chaetoglobosin K from a fungus.
-Dr. Chen is also working on nanochemoprevention using nanoparticles as a novel approach for cancer control.
+The natural compounds Dr. Chen is currently studying include saponins, kaempferol, theaflavin, nobiletin, baicalin, baicalein, gallic acid, galangin, myricetin, and chaetoglobosin K etc. from plants and fungi.
+Dr. Chen is also working on nanochemopreventionusing nanoparticles as a novel approach for cancer control.
 His group is currently studying the use of the nanotechnology to specifically target cancer cells using natural compounds.
 Together with scientists in USDA, Oklahoma State University and Washington State University, Dr. Chen also worked on developing DNA markers for detecting parasitism and predation.
 Dr. Chen has received several major grants over one million dollars from the National Institute of Health (NIH) and WV-INBRE, National Science Foundation (NSF) and WV-EPSCoR, Washington State Fruit Tree Commission, and USDA for scientific research.
 One of the grant Dr. Chen received in the amount of $500,000, it is the largest grant ever awarded to Alderson Broaddus for research.

 Dr. Chen is currently serving as the Editor-in-Chief for a scientific journal: Journal of Nutritional Medicine and Diet Care.
 He also served as the Editor-in-Chief for The Open Entomology Journal between 2012-2015.
 He also serves as the Editorial Board Member for several scientific journals: Journal of Biochemistry and Molecular Biology Research, Journal of Nutritional Medicine and Diet Care, SM Journal of Environmental Toxicology, Austin journal of cancer and clinical research, and International Archives of Clinical Pharmacology.
 Dr. Chen also currently serves on the steering committee of West Virginia IDeA Network of Biomedical Research Excellence (WV-INBRE) and the Science Advisory Board.